enspiral/handbook/agreements/venture.md

 # Venture Agreement

+*This agreement is out-of-date and is likely to be updated in the next six months (added in May 2018).*

 This agreement defines what it means to be an Enspiral Venture, and the relationship between Enspiral Ventures and the rest of the Enspiral network.